MBODM/golang-error-chains/README.md

 - package2
 - package3

-In the example 3 different errors can occur:
-- Some error from using Go standard library, in package1.
-- Some own defined custom error, "thrown" in package2.
-- Some error from using Go standard library, in package3.

 The example demonstrates
 - how errors are wrapped
-- how errors can be differed at the top (in main() function)

-when one package use another package and all "throw" some errors.
+- how errors can be differed at the top (in main() function) when one package is using another package and all packages "throw" some errors.

+### Scenario

+In our example scenario all 3 packages have some dedicated usage:
+- package1 shall read a text file.
+- package2 shall shall parse that file.
+- package3 shall run some exe file and shall use the parsed result of package2 as parameters for that exe.

+In the example 3 different errors can occur:
+- Some error from using Go standard library, in package1, when reading the file.
+- Some own defined custom error, "thrown" in package2, when parsing.
+- Some error from using Go standard library, in package3, when running the exe.
-Everything else is commented in the source code.

-The example is really simple and everyone should get it, just by reading the source code.
+Everything else is commented in the source code and should be rather self-explanatory.
+The example is really simple and everyone should get it, just by reading the source code. 😉

 #### Have fun.